 WisdomMaps: The Future of the Past

-Experience our digital history of Southeast Asia and its unique civilizations with WisdomMaps!
+Experience our digital history of Southeast Asia with WisdomMaps!

 The history of Southeast Asia focuses on two distinct sub-regions.
 Mainland Southeast Asia (Indochina) includes Cambodia, Laos, Myanmar, and peninsular Malaysia, Thailand and Vietnam.
 Maritime Southeast Asia includes Brunei, the Cocos Islands, Christmas Island, East Malaysia, East Timor, Indonesia, the Philippines, and Singapore.

 Homo sapiens appeared in mainland Southeast Asia around 70,000 years ago and some 50,000 years ago in maritime Southeast Asia.
 Some 25,000 years ago, East Asian-related groups migrated southwards into maritime Southeast Asia from the mainland, and by 10,000 BCE they developed a rich tradition and culture of artifact and tool production.
 During the Neolithic era, Austroasiatic peoples populated Indochina and sea-going Austronesian immigrants settled in maritime Southeast Asia.
 The earliest agricultural societies began in the 17th century BCE by cultivating millet and wet rice in the lowlands and river floodplains of Indochina.